liechtym/deep-learning-project/README.md

-# Deep Learning Class Project
+# Deep Scene Extension Project

 *Posted with permission from instructor.*